 Frequently asked questions

 Yes.
 Lead with transferable customer-service work (retail, food service, front desk), relevant certifications (ServSafe, SCA Foundation if you can), and demonstrable interest (home espresso, volunteer barista work).
-Include morning-shift availability explicitly.
+Include morning-shift availability explicitly, since availability is one of the few filters a chain application form captures directly.

 Yes.
-Starbucks training is recognized across the industry as a baseline, and 3 months of tenure is enough to justify inclusion.
-Be specific about what you operated (POS, specific drinks, shift times).
+Chain training is recognized across the industry as a baseline, and 3 months of tenure is enough to justify inclusion.
+Be specific about what you operated: the POS, the drink categories you built, the shifts you covered.
+A short tenure with concrete detail beats a longer one described vaguely.

-Reverse-chronological on one page.
-Include a dedicated Certifications section near the top (safety cards + SCA credentials).
+Reverse-chronological on one page, single column, standard section headings.
+Put a dedicated Certifications section near the top with safety cards and SCA credentials.
 Availability belongs in the summary line if you have real flexibility, which is one of the top filters for chain hiring.
+Avoid tables and text boxes, which are the usual cause of a clean resume parsing badly.